dewittpe/pkgstr-and-ci/00-slides/talk.md

 ## The Vignette
 <iframe src="ispkg-vignette.html"></iframe>

+## Moving from important-script.R to a R Package

+* At a minimum:

+    * `important-script.R` &rarr; `vignettes/important-script.Rmd`

+    * Note needed packages in the Suggests section of the `DESCRIPTION` file.

+* Additional:

+    * helper functions written in the R directory
+    * tests
+    * examples
+    * ...

 ## R Package is better because...

 * The source file (`.tar.gz`) is the standard (best) method for sending